lagadic/vision_visp/visp_megapose/README.md

 	 Input the bounding box and camera image; the MegaPose server will return a pose.
 Initial pose estimation takes around 2-4 seconds on an Nvidia RTX 2080ti.

-2. Tracking Pose:
+2. Tracking Pose Service:

 	Input the previous pose and current camera image; the MegaPose server will return the current pose.
 On the same setup, a pose update (refinement) iteration takes around 60-70 milliseconds.

-3. Render Object:
+3. Render Object Service:

 	Input the pose, and the MegaPose server will return a rendered image to verify the correctness of the MegaPose pose.